Dopetwist/Portfolio-site/README.md

-## My Personal Portfolio
+## My Personal Portfolio 👨🏻‍💼

-Built a portfolio which consists of my projects, experiences, skills and other personal information.
+Built a portfolio website which consists of my projects, skills and other features.

-## Key Highlights:
+## 📍 Key Highlights:

 ✅ Smooth animations and micro-interactions
 ✅ Dark/Light theme toggle